MiyuruG/blog/content/posts/The Weight of Loneliness.md

 ---
 If you don’t know what it feels like to be lonely, let me give you an example: Imagine a room full of people—friends, family, and familiar faces everywhere.
 And yet, even in the middle of that crowd, you feel invisible.
 It’s a **strange**, **heavy feeling**.
 That’s what loneliness is like, and that’s what I want to talk about here.

+# Different Faces of Loneliness
-# How I Feel About Loneliness
+## How I Feel About Loneliness

 Well, this is how I feel about loneliness: people ignore me, cut me off from their lives, they don’t treat me like they treat others.
 Sometimes my family members around my age get treated well, and I don’t.
 No matter how much I do for others, I don’t get anything in return.
 Even though I don’t expect much, it still feels like I’m invisible.